- 1 hr ago Parijat Tree: Know The Legend Behind ‘Night Jasmine’ And Its Significance

 On A Final Note...

 Though there are other options such as organic pads and tampons made from sustainable materials that are decomposable, biodegradable and a 100 per cent plastic-free - menstrual cups are easily the best option, considering the money spent.
 The biodegradable sanitary pads made of cloth are a bit on the expensive side (due to the cost incurred in its careful and precise production), further increasing the relevance of menstrual cups.
-It is high-time that you switch to the earth's side, as she is dire need of saving.
+It is high-time that you switch to the earth's side, as she is in dire need of saving.
 Choose menstrual cups and bleed guilt-free!